Key Differences Between Growth And Income Investing Explained

 Finally, the assets in an income portfolio will fluctuate in value.
 Hopefully, the values will increase over the long run.
 But not always.
 And not for every income-producing asset.

-While the income investor wants his or her assets to appreciate.
+While an income investor wants his or her assets to appreciate.
 Appreciation is a secondary objective.

 Although, an important one.
 And should not be overlooked when making decisions about income investments.